 Best Tablets Under $200

 Getting a tablet for less than $200 used to mean lowering your expectations.
 Not anymore.
 Today's budget slates deliver sharp and bright full-HD displays, long battery life and quad-core processors powerful enough to play the latest games.
-If you're willing to live with less-than-HD resolution, Amazon offers a $50 7-inch Fire tablet.
+If you're willing to live with less-than-HD resolution, Amazon offers a $50 7-inch Fire tablet or the faster $90 8-inch Fire HD 8.
 We evaluated the latest tablets from the biggest brands based on design, screen quality, performance and included software, and determined which ones belonged on our best list.
 You can buy these Android-powered devices with confidence.

 Lenovo Yoga Tab 3

 When you pair more than 15 hours of battery life with a $170 price tag, you've got a match made in heaven.
 The Lenovo Yoga Tab 3 may not have the most powerful processor inside, but it does make watching videos for hours easy, thanks to the built-in kickstand.
 The bright, 1280 x 800-pixel screen and front-facing speakers are nothing to sneeze at, either.

 Pros: Class-leading battery life; Accurate, 8-inch display, Built-in kickstand

 Cons: Mediocre performance; A bit bulky

 Lenovo Tab 2 A10